 Your right to get financial aid at public universities

-Let’s say that you are a young person who wants to attend university, but you don’t see how you’d cover the costs.
-Legal provisions exist that can help you cover the cost of studying at public universities.
-More specifically, you are eligible to get financial aid that would reduce or eliminate the cost of registration as well as administrative or attendance fees at public universities, if you meet the following criteria:
+Let’s say that you are a young ambitious person who comes from a very poor family.
+You want to study in the University, but you don’t see how you’d cover the costs.
+You must know that some legal provisions guarantee assistance in covering cost of studying at public universities in the country.
+More specifically, you are eligible to get financial assistance that would reduce or eliminate the cost of registration as well as administrative or attendance fees, if you meet the following criteria:

 a) your family receives social assistance or has no source of income